-- Always work with a well sharpened electrode (see point 7-4 for information about sharpening the electrodes). - Ensure extremely good contact between the workpiece and the contact clamp, i.e. make contact between the workpiece and the connection cable terminal at a point which is metallically blank. - Never weld "free hand", i.e. use the hand rests of the microscope SM04.
+- Always work with a well sharpened electrode (see point 7.6 for information about sharpening the electrodes). - Ensure extremely good contact between the workpiece and the contact clamp, i.e. make contact between the workpiece and the connection cable terminal at a point which is metallically blank. - Never weld "free hand", i.e. use the hand rests of the microscope SM5.
 Shaking hands can cause the configured parameters to be falsified. - Apply only light force to the electrode tip.

-- Weld with the correct gas flow of 2 litres/minute and check this regularly. - With a little experience you will notice that the angle with which you touch the workpiece with tip of the electrode affects the "direction of flow" of the welding point. - The electrode can easily be clamped in somewhat longer for welding recessed areas. - In many cases it is helpful to work with welding wire as a welding supplement, but never with solder.
+- Weld with the correct gas flow of approx. 2 litres per minute and check this regularly. - With a little experience you will notice that the angle with which you touch the workpiece with tip of the electrode affects the "direction of flow" of the welding point. - The electrode can easily be clamped in somewhat longer for welding recessed areas. - The electrode can easily be clamped in somewhat longer for welding recessed areas.

-7.4 ABRADING THE ELECTRODES
+7.6 GRINDING THE ELECTRODES